-Evidence-led policy making
+Evidence-based policy making

-A consistent approach towards ports and their hinterland connections across the UNECE region is important, in order to allow competitive markets to function well and on a fair basis and to ensure that decision-making is based upon sound evidence about the likely outcomes.
+A consistent approach towards ports and their hinterland connections across the UNECE region is important, in order to allow competitive markets to function well and on a fair basis and to ensure that decision making is based upon sound evidence about the likely outcomes.
 A key issue that has been raised in this report is that the available statistics are generally poorly suited to the analysis of intermodal transport flows.
-EU countries already account for broadly half of the UNECE membership, and a number of other UNECE members are EU candidate countries, so a prudent approach would be to encourage the adoption of appropriate Eurostat statistical measures and methodological approaches in non-EU countries.
+EU countries already account for broadly half of the UNECE membership, and a number of other UNECE members are EU candidate countries, so a prudent approach would be to support the ongoing development of appropriate Eurostat statistical measures and methodological approaches and their subsequent use in non-EU countries.
 This could be done incrementally, both in terms of specific countries and approaches, as individual countries are able to provide data that conform to the standard methods, so as not to overly burden individual countries with significant data collection requirements.
 Ideally, though, a realistic target date for compliance with the standard methods should be set so as to encourage action.

-Policy recommendation: UNECE to consider its role in a process whereby existing Eurostat statistical measures and methodological approaches can be adopted by non-EU countries
+Recommendation: UNECE to continue its participation in Eurostat's intermodal and maritime task forces with a view to developing intermodal statistical measures and methodological approaches that would be adopted by both EU and non-EU countries